Ateet09/machine_test/README.md

 # machinetest

-First project RESTApi on typescript, mysql
+A nice project with a nice description

 ---
 ## Requirements